Beveridgean Unemployment Gap: Beveridgean unemployment gap

-Formula \eqref{e:tangent} simply says that when the labor market operates efficiently, welfare costs and benefits from moving one worker from employment to unemployment are equalized.
-When one worker moves from employment to unemployment, the reduction in welfare is the social cost of unemployment, $1-\z$.
+Formula \eqref{e:tangent} says that when the labor market operates efficiently, welfare costs and benefits from moving one worker from employment to unemployment are equalized.
+Moving one worker from employment to unemployment reduces welfare by the social cost of unemployment, $1-\z$.
 Having one more unemployed worker also means having $-v'(u)>0$ fewer vacancies.
-Each vacancy reduces welfare by the recruiting cost, $\k$, so welfare improves by $-v'(u) \k$ through the reduction in recruiting activity.
+Each vacancy reduces welfare by the recruiting cost, $\k$, so welfare improves by $-v'(u) \k$.
 When welfare costs and benefits are equalized, we have $1-\z = - v'(u) \k$, which is equivalent to \eqref{e:tangent}.

-Of course, there is no guarantee that the labor market operates efficiently (figure~\ref{f:theory}, panel~B).
-The labor market may be above the efficiency point, where unemployment is too low, vacancies are too high, and the unemployment gap is negative.
-This situation corresponds to a boom.
-It may also be below the efficiency point, where unemployment is too high, vacancies are too low, and the unemployment gap is positive.
-This situation corresponds to a slump.
-As slumps and booms are inefficient, they lie on a worse isowelfare curve than the efficiency point.
+\paragraph{Deviations from efficiency} The labor market may not operate efficiently (figure~\ref{f:inefficiency}).
+The labor market may be above the efficiency point, where unemployment is too low, vacancies are too high, tightness is too high, and the unemployment gap is negative.
+It may also be below the efficiency point, where unemployment is too high, vacancies are too low, tightness is too low, and the unemployment gap is positive.
+As both allocations are inefficient, they lie on a worse isowelfare curve than the efficiency point.